Aboriginal and Torres Strait Islander peoples

 The Indigenous Reference Group drives the delivery of Aurizon’s Reconciliation Action Plan alongside the Inclusion team and wider Aurizon community.

-The group is made up of minimum 50% Aboriginal and Torres Strait Islander participation and is dedicated to having a positive impact on Aurizon and community.
+The group is made up of minimum 50% First Nations people participation and is dedicated to having a positive impact on Aurizon and community.

 Gender Balance Reference Group is designed to play a key role in championing gender balance solutions, including Gender Pay Gap.
 The focus is to work towards solutions that allows us as an organisation to create and maintain a future workforce composition that is representative of a balanced workforce.